Shop and Save on New York State Health Insurance

 Frequently Asked Questions About Florida Health Insurance Plans

-Premium tax credits are available for individuals and families with incomes between 100% and 400% of the Federal Poverty Level.
-For 2026, this means individuals earning between $15,650 and $62,600, or families of four earning between $32,150 and $128,600.
-Cost-sharing reductions are available up to 250% of FPL ($39,125 individual, $80,375 family of four) with Silver plans only.
-Call 888-215-4045 to calculate exact eligibility.
+Premium tax credits are available to individuals and families with household incomes between 100% and 400% of the Federal Poverty Level.
+For 2026, that means individuals earning $15,650–$62,600 or families of four earning $32,150–$128,600.
+The HealthCare.gov application calculates exact eligibility based on household size, income, and local plan costs.
+Cost-sharing reductions require Silver plan enrollment with income under 250% FPL ($39,125 individual, $80,375 family of four).

-Get Started With Your Florida Health Insurance Plan Today
+Find the Right Florida Health Insurance Plan

-Get Free Quotes Now Call 888-215-4045
+Get Free Quotes Call 888-215-4045

 Independent Broker Notice